RussOakham/Immortal-Fitness-Collective/TESTING.md

 ![Base & Home](media/HTML-Home.PNG)

-The dalidator shows an error for duplicate 'user-options' id, I've chosen to disregard this as one id is used on desktop, while the other is mobile.
+The validator shows an error for duplicate 'user-options' id, I've chosen to disregard this as one id is used on desktop, while the other is mobile.
 Both are required for bootstrap navigation dropdown to function properly.

 The warning for 'type' javascript I have also chosen to disregard, as although unnecessary, it is useful for other developers to quickly see script code language.